 How do I get Excel to stop rounding long numbers?

 You can stop Excel from rounding large numbers by changing the cell format from General to Number.
-This trick works for numbers containing 15 or less than 15 digits.
-For the numbers that contain more than 15 digits, you have to convert the number into the text to stop Excel from rounding them.
+This trick works for numbers with 15 or fewer digits.
+For the numbers that contain more than 15 digits, you have to convert the numbers into text to stop Excel from rounding them.

 Why is Excel rounding 16 digits?

 This thing happens because the cells are set to Number format by default.
-To fix this problem, you have to convert the cell format into text.
+To fix this problem, convert the cell format to text.
 After this, Excel considers the number as a text string and stops rounding it.

 Read next: How to create a Custom List in Excel.